bdanzi/drifttubes_offline_analysis/README.md

   </ol>
 </details>

-# Drift Tubes 2021 Test Beam offline analysis
+# Drift Tubes 2021 and 2022 Beam Test offline analysis

 The `data_testbeam.xlsx` file contains the details of the different configurations associated to the ROOT files used for this data analysis.
 The focus is on the 165 GeV/c momentum muon beam runs from 11st of November.
 A flag isNov2021TestBeam is used to set the condition of this beam test.
 IsJuly2022TestBeam is used to analyze data of July 2022 test beam summarized in `run_table.xlsx`.